birneee/soft-protocol-rust/rfc/src/main.md

 {#connection-resumption}
 ### Connection Resumption
 This protocol talks about connection resumption, when the client wants to resume a (partial) file download after the state associated with a connection has already been discarded.
-To do this, another three-way handshake for connection establishement has to be performed (see (#connection-initiation)).
+To do this, another three-way handshake for connection establishment has to be performed (see (#connection-initiation)).
 The difference between an initial handshake and a resumption handshake is, that the offset communicated is not 0.
 The client sets the offset in the REQ packet to the byte index of the file at which it wants to proceed with the transfer.
 The ACC packet includes a new connection ID and the server's file checksum.